Food is at the forefront of society’s grand challenges.

 Part 2 comprises an individual dissertation on a food-related topic selected by each student in consultation with members of staff.

-The following is a proposed list of modules for the programme in 2014/15.
-Please note that these may be subject to minor changes.
+The following list relates to the modules for the academic year 2016/16.
+Please note that these may be subject to change.

 - Spaces of Food Consumption